wermej/marketing-mmm-inputs/README.md

 ## Output
 The final output is a unified, daily dataset at the country level, with standardized metrics across platforms (clicks, impressions, cost), suitable for use as input into marketing mix models.

+## Reproducibility
+SQL scripts for data exploration, transformation, and final dataset creation are available in the `/sql` directory.

+## Additional Notes
+In prior work, normalized metrics such as GRPs (impressions relative to population) were used.
+Population data was not available for this dataset, so normalization was not applied here.